Other #402

 Samantaz, any chance you can tell us the model of the USB-UART chip on your BusPirate?

-Updated by Samantaz Fox almost 2 years ago
+Updated by Samantaz Fox over 2 years ago

 Yes, I've read that part ^^ However, I didn't find a continuous SPI read function.
 All of the functions I found seem to be chunked.